Show or hide the trim guides

 Details of the pink shaded area

-- In the example below, text is safely out of the shaded area, so it won't be cut off.
-This is good.
+In the example below, text is safely out of the pink shaded area.
+This is good as it won't be cut off.